 Either the employer or the worker can request a recalculation of LOE benefits.
 If a recalculation results in a lower rate, a benefit-related debt is created and the worker may have to pay that amount back to the WSIB.

 All benefits are subject to the worker’s cooperation.
-You should contact the decision-maker if you have reason to believe the worker is not fulfilling his/her obligation to cooperate in the WR process.
+You should contact the decision-maker if you have reason to believe the worker is not fulfilling his/her obligation to cooperate in the RTW process.

 When LOE benefits are discontinued